GenomicsMachineLearning/stLearn-tutorials/README.md

 # stLearn-tutorials
-Tutorials used for stLearn documentation
+Tutorials used for stLearn documentation.

+## Setup
+* Make sure you have ```git lfs``` installed and inited as there are some large files in annotations.

 ## Conda Environment